 Figure 2: Tom de Haas in Red October Cave.
 Photo Credit: Claire Gougeon

-Just as the cavers in Vietnam can move freely around the passage without seeing the walls, oil molecules trapped in a sandstone reservoir can move freely and only occasionally bump into the rock.
+Just as the cavers in Vietnam can move freely around the passage without seeing the walls, oil molecules trapped in a sandstone reservoir (like in the Alberta Oil Sands) can move freely and only occasionally bump into the rock.
 Oil in shale rock is much more similar to the Red October cave example.
 Oil and water molecules interact much more frequently with the pores and pore-throats.
 If you want to get an accurate picture of how fluid behaves under extreme confinement, you need to have a laboratory system with the same level of confinement; just as if you were to study how the caver can move, you would need to know the dimensions of the cave and be able to recreate it.

 Figure 3: Microscope image of a sandstone thin-section.
 Note the large pores between the grains.
 Image is 1.3 mm across.